chipsalliance/firrtl-spec/spec.md

   When the field is not flipped, the kind is an input port.
   When the field is flipped, the kind is an output port.

-If the bundle is not `const`{.firrtl}, the type of each subcomponent is simply the type of the corresponding field.
-However, if the bundle is `const`{.firrtl}, the type of each subcomponent is the `const`{.firrtl} version of the type of the corresponding field.
+The type of each subcomponent is the type of the corresponding field.

 A circuit component is a **subcomponent** of another if there is a way to get from the first component to the second through the direct subcomponent relation.
 A circuit component is trivially considered to be a subcomponent of itself.